-PETAUKE PUPIL SNATCHES TEACHER'S WIFE

 PETAUKE PUPIL SNATCHES TEACHER’S WIFE

-The Eastern region of Zambia had its peace swept away yesterday by a school pupil who snatched a teacher’s wife.
+The Eastern region of Zambia had its peace swept away on Monday last week by a school pupil who snatched a teacher’s wife.

-Mekelani Banda, a grade 12 pupil at a secondary school in Petauke, was asked to appear before the court and explain why of all things he piled the guts to snatch teacher’s wife.
+Mekelani Banda, a grade 12 pupil at a named secondary school in Petauke, was asked to appear before the court and explain why of all things he piled the guts to snatch teacher’s wife.

-The 19 year old after appearing before the court said:
+The 19 year old after appearing before the court on Thursday said:

 He did not snatch anyone’s wife.
 He further told the court that Mirriam was his girlfriend even after Mr. Chilufya, who is currently his teacher, was posted at his school in his village.